CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/on-premises-installation-guide.md

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# CodeTogether On-Premises Installation Guide
+# CodeTogether Live On-Premises Installation Guide

 Roll out CodeTogether internally and keep your source 100% behind your firewall.
 To use CodeTogether On-Premises, pull down and configure the [CodeTogether On-Premises](https://www.codetogether.com/on-premises/) container.
 The container provides a full set of collaboration services, including tailored client plugins for the host IDEs.